mavedev/typescript-rest-jwt-guard/README.md

 ```
 Now requests to that route must provide a cookie with name BEARER and the JWT token as its value.
 ## Usage with authorization header
-If access token is supposed to be passed with authorization header, you can use like this:
+If access token is supposed to be passed with authorization header, you can use JwtHeaderGuard like this:
 ```ts
 import { Path, GET, Context, ServiceContext } from 'typescript-rest';
 import { Inject } from 'typescript-ioc';